gr-grey/quartz/content/docs/Grief.md

 Anger might be represented by testosterone, maybe adrenaline more so, or perhaps it’s dopamine plus extreme grief?

 Is that why it’s addictive?
-It sure feels good, that rush, the flame overtakes prefrontal cortex like craving takes over an addict’s mind.
+Some aspect of it sure feels good, the rush, the flame overtakes prefrontal cortex like craving takes over an addict’s mind.

 It's contagious and a potent bonding force.
-It comes with so much raw energy.
+It comes with such raw energy.

 It roars through and burns down everything in its path.

-The purpose is to intensify and amplify, to etch the need to be stronger into your core belief - get stronger and adapt, or you’ll die.
+The purpose is to intensify and amplify, to etch the need to be stronger into my head - get stronger and adapt, or you’ll die.

 That’s what ‘s supposed to comes out of it, like a crystal shining in the sun, after the storm has passed.